Comparing SAM 2 and SAM 3 for Zero-Shot Segmentation of 3D Medical Data: Results

 \subsection{Overall Interpretation and Summary of Findings}

-Taken together, the prompt-frame and full-volume evaluations show that SAM~2 and SAM~3 exhibit complementary strengths rather than a single performance hierarchy.
-Their differences arise from a trade-off between prompt interpretation (understanding what to segment) and frame-to-frame consistency (remembering what was segmented).
+Taken together, the prompt-frame, full-volume, and failure-mode evaluations show that SAM~2 and SAM~3 offer complementary strengths rather than a single performance hierarchy, driven by a trade-off between prompt interpretation (what to segment) and temporal consistency (how well it is remembered).
 We summarize our findings as follows: